dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/00_Syllabus.md

   - $\ZZ[x]$ is a UFD
   - $R[x]$ is a UFD when $R$ is a UFD

-- The fundamental isomorphism theorems for rings (easy and useful exercise)
+- The fundamental isomorphism theorems for rings

+    *(An easy and useful exercise)*

 - How to use Zorn's lemma
   - To find maximal ideals